cearls/timberland/README.md

 ### Using is-land.js

-`is-land.js` has been preconfigured and is ready to use in your views and blocks.
+`is-land.js` has been preconfigured and is ready to use in views and blocks.

 Example: